Riverview Bancorp (NASDAQ:RVSB) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Riverview Bancorp (NASDAQ:RVSB – Free Report) in a research note issued to investors on Wednesday morning.
-The brokerage issued a hold rating on the savings and loans company’s stock.
+StockNews.com assumed coverage on shares of Riverview Bancorp (NASDAQ:RVSB – Free Report) in a report published on Thursday.
+The firm issued a hold rating on the savings and loans company’s stock.

 Riverview Bancorp (NASDAQ:RVSB – Get Free Report) last released its earnings results on Thursday, July 25th.
-The savings and loans company reported $0.05 EPS for the quarter, missing the consensus estimate of $0.06 by ($0.01).
-The business had revenue of $17.77 million for the quarter, compared to analysts’ expectations of $12.20 million.
+The savings and loans company reported $0.05 EPS for the quarter, missing analysts’ consensus estimates of $0.06 by ($0.01).
 Riverview Bancorp had a net margin of 2.86% and a return on equity of 3.70%.
-Sell-side analysts forecast that Riverview Bancorp will post 0.16 EPS for the current fiscal year.
+The firm had revenue of $17.77 million during the quarter, compared to analysts’ expectations of $12.20 million.
+On average, equities analysts predict that Riverview Bancorp will post 0.16 EPS for the current year.

 Riverview Bancorp Cuts Dividend

-Several hedge funds and other institutional investors have recently bought and sold shares of RVSB.
-Vanguard Group Inc. boosted its holdings in Riverview Bancorp by 0.7% in the first quarter.
-Vanguard Group Inc. now owns 902,739 shares of the savings and loans company’s stock worth $4,261,000 after purchasing an additional 6,615 shares during the period.
-Empowered Funds LLC boosted its holdings in shares of Riverview Bancorp by 8.1% in the 1st quarter.
-Empowered Funds LLC now owns 79,206 shares of the savings and loans company’s stock valued at $374,000 after buying an additional 5,950 shares during the period.
-Finally, Mendon Capital Advisors Corp bought a new stake in shares of Riverview Bancorp during the 4th quarter valued at about $216,000.
-69.60% of the stock is owned by institutional investors.
+Several hedge funds have recently made changes to their positions in RVSB.
+Mendon Capital Advisors Corp acquired a new position in shares of Riverview Bancorp during the 4th quarter valued at $216,000.
+Empowered Funds LLC boosted its holdings in Riverview Bancorp by 8.1% in the 1st quarter.
+Empowered Funds LLC now owns 79,206 shares of the savings and loans company’s stock valued at $374,000 after purchasing an additional 5,950 shares during the period.
+Finally, Vanguard Group Inc. increased its position in shares of Riverview Bancorp by 0.7% during the 1st quarter.
+Vanguard Group Inc. now owns 902,739 shares of the savings and loans company’s stock worth $4,261,000 after purchasing an additional 6,615 shares in the last quarter.
+Institutional investors and hedge funds own 69.60% of the company’s stock.

 About Riverview Bancorp